Flahmingo-Investments/backend-engineering/README.md

 2. Comments

 # How to contribute
 Contributing
-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are greatly appreciated.
+In order to test end to end the way you handle code commits, pull request and documentation.
+Follow this instructions.

-Fork the project
+1. Fork the project
-Create your feature branch (git checkout -b feature/AmazingFeature) Make your changes
+2. Create your feature branch (git checkout -b feature/AmazingFeature)
+3. Make your changes
-Commit your changes (git commit -m 'Add some AmazingFeature') Push to the branch (git push origin feature/AmazingFeature) Open a pull request
+4. Commit your changes (git commit -m 'Add some AmazingFeature')
+5. Push to the branch (git push origin feature/AmazingFeature)
+6. Open a pull request

 ## Additional Instructions